As a certified personal trainer, I knew proteins as the knight in shining armor when it comes to metabolism-boosting foods that support fat burning.

 1. Protein-Rich Foods

 High protein meals for muscle gain are the go-to foods when it comes to boosting metabolism.
-To boost metabolism, make sure to include foods such as eggs, meat, dairy, legumes, nuts, and seeds.
+In my experience as a personal trainer, I've consistently seen the benefits of high-protein meals for muscle gain and metabolism boosting.
+I always recommend including protein-rich foods like eggs, meat, dairy, legumes, nuts, and seeds in my clients' diets for enhanced metabolic rates.

-In addition, proteins keep you satisfied for longer and prevent overeating .
+In addition, another study from the National Center for Biotechnology Information website claims that proteins keep you satisfied for longer and prevent overeating .

 2. Mineral-Rich Foods